Threpio/terraform-provider-azuread/docs/resources/user.md

 The following arguments are supported:

 * `account_enabled` - (Optional) Whether or not the account should be enabled.
 * `age_group` - (Optional) The age group of the user.
 Supported values are `Adult`, `NotAdult` and `Minor`.
 Omit this property or specify a blank string to unset.
+* `auto_generate_password` - (Optional) Whether to, on the creation of a new user, assign a random password to that user that is not returned in the plan.
+This enables for the user to be created within the state instead of needing to be imported manually.
 * `business_phones` - (Optional) A list of telephone numbers for the user.
 Only one number can be set for this property.
   Read-only for users synced with Azure AD Connect.
 * `city` - (Optional) The city in which the user is located.
 * `company_name` - (Optional) The company name which the user is associated.
 This property can be useful for describing the company that an external user comes from.
 * `consent_provided_for_minor` - (Optional) Whether consent has been obtained for minors.
-Supported values are `Granted`, `Denied` and `NotRequired`.
+Supported values are `Granted` , `Denied` and `NotRequired`.
 Omit this property or specify a blank string to unset.
 * `cost_center` - (Optional) The cost center associated with the user.
 * `country` - (Optional) The country/region in which the user is located, e.g. `US` or `UK`.
 * `department` - (Optional) The name for the department in which the user works.
 * `disable_password_expiration` - (Optional) Whether the user's password is exempt from expiring.
 Defaults to `false`.
 * `disable_strong_password` - (Optional) Whether the user is allowed weaker passwords than the default policy to be specified.
 Defaults to `false`.
 * `display_name` - (Required) The name to display in the address book for the user.
 * `division` - (Optional) The name of the division in which the user works.
 * `employee_id` - (Optional) The employee identifier assigned to the user by the organisation.